TSunny007/bayesian-dependency-parsing/README.md

 # bayesian-dependency-parsing

 Trying to implement a Bayesian neural network to perform graph-based semantic dependency parsing!
-General problem setup and inspiration  is from [Simpler but More Accurate Semantic Dependency Parsing](https://arxiv.org/abs/1807.01396)
+General problem setup and inspiration  is from [A Fast and Accurate Dependency Parser using Neural Networks](https://aclanthology.org/D14-1082.pdf)

 ## setup